Skip to page content

 A molar pregnancy does not affect your fertility or your ability to have a normal pregnancy, even if you have had chemotherapy.
 You are not at any increased risk for stillbirth, birth defects, premature delivery or other complications and the likelihood of having another molar pregnancy is only 1 to 2 in 100 cases.

-In any pregnancy following a molar pregnancy, we will offer you an ultrasound examination within the first 12 weeks to make sure all is well.
+In any pregnancy following a molar pregnancy, we will offer you an ultrasound examination at around 8 weeks to make sure all is well.
+You can contact the Early Pregnancy Clinic directly to arrange this (the contact details are at the end of this page).

 How can I cope with my sense of fear and loss?

 Having a molar pregnancy can be frightening and upsetting for both you and your partner.
-If you would like to discuss this please contact your GP, hospital doctor or nurse practitioner.
+If you would like to discuss this, please contact your GP.

 Contact information